zwest-personal/impower/README.md

 None.
 I do use boilerplate generator (Vite for front end) and IntelliJ's auto-complete (very AI-lite, mostly useful for filling out data structures), but no generative AI.

-I'm not opposed to using them for generating basic boilerplate code, but I generally don't like using LLMs both due to the variety of issues that surround them (technological, environmental, moral).
+I'm not opposed to using them for generating basic boilerplate code, but I generally don't like using LLMs/GenAI both due to the variety of issues that surround them (technological, quality, environmental, moral).
+They can be useful in specific circumstances but I've long been on the 'Every tool for its environment' boat.

 As a note with this in case you read some of my code and think it looks AI like...
 I like dashes, apparently AI likes em-dashes.
 UGH.